PTE Summarize Spoken Text: 8 Tips to Get High Scores

 Stay Focused While Listening

-Listening with concentration is the first key to success in the PTE listening summarize spoken text section.
+Listening with concentration is the first key to success in the PTE listening summarize spoken text task.
 Be attentive so that you can understand what the speaker is talking about.

 Plus, you don’t need to remember all the examples, events, or dates given in the lecture because mentioning all the details in your summary may not be necessary.
 You just need to focus and understand the lecture’s main idea (and supporting points).